stoikerty/dev-toolkit/CONTRIBUTING.md

 ```

 # Making changes
 When you make a change inside `packages` you need to run `npm run boostrap` to install, build & link the packages together.
-This will also link the packages with all the examples.
-If you only make changes in the `examples`-folder, it's unlikely you'll have to re-run bootstrap.
+This will also link the packages with all the templates.
+If you only make changes in the `templates`-folder, it's unlikely you'll have to re-run bootstrap.